mala-lab/TAM-master/README.md

 ```

 >📋  TAM is implemented in Pytorch 1.6.0 with python 3.7 and all the experiments are run on an NVIDIA GeForce RTX 3090 24GB GPU.
+For the large-scale graph datasets, all the experiments are run on NVIDIA A100 GPU

 ## Datasets
 > BlogCatalog and ACM were downloaded from https://github.com/yixinliu233/CoLA <br>